 \emph{Tandem mass spectrometry} (MS/MS), which consists of two repeated phases of MS, was used for this study.
-Peptide fragmentation occurs between the two phases of MS and, hence, identification and quantification of the peptides and proteins is based on these peptide fragments.
-MS/MS enables a higher specificity in protein identification and allows for more accurate quantification.
+Peptide fragmentation occurs between the two phases of MS, and identification and quantification of the peptides and proteins is thus based on these peptide fragments.
+MS/MS enables higher specificity in protein identification and enables more accurate quantification.

 MudPIT has some limitations.
 For example, large variation in signal intensity between different MudPIT runs can make inter-sample comparisons of peptide or protein abundance difficult.
 This limitation has been resolved by iTRAQ$^{\rm TM}$ labelling, which enables the simultaneous analysis of up to eight distinct protein digests within a single MudPIT run.